simon-brooke/mw-engine/README.md

     lein marg

 To build the whole system, place all MicroWorld projects in a common directory, and from that directory run *buildall.sh*.
+Alternatively, in each MicroWorld project directory, run

+	lein clean
+	lein compile
+	lein marg
+	lein install

+and then from the mw-ui directory, run

+	lein ring server

 ## License